WilliamRagstad/WilliamRagstad.github.io/content/posts/understanding-rw-systems.md

 #### Strong Normalization

-A term is said to be **strongly normalizing (SN)** if all possible rewrites eventually terminate and reach some normal form.
+A term is said to be **strongly normalizing (SN)** if *all possible rewrites* eventually reach a normal form and terminate in a finite number of steps.
 An ARS is **strongly normalizing** if all terms in the system are strongly normalizing (terminating).[^NF][^Termination]

 $$